geggleto/nicehash/Readme.md

 # Nicehash Buying Power Profit Calculator

 Use at your own risk.
-Revenue estimations are from nanopool and are estimations.
+Revenue estimations are from nanopool/WhatToMine and are estimations.
 Your results will vary.
 This will not print you money.
 Don't spend what you cannot afford to lose.

 If you have a feature request then open an issue on github.

-### Supported Currencies
+### Supported Currencies Nanopool
 - XMR
 - ETH
 - ETC
 - ZEC

+### Supported WhatToMine Currencies
+- BTC
+- Dash
+- LTC

 ### TODO
 - [ ] Pascal